 Information about allowed aids for the re-examination, please go to the section "Re-exam".

 An oral re-examination may be with external assessment.

 - Exam period

 The regular exam takes place:

-NOTE: If only few students register for the written re-exam, the exam might change to a 20 min. oral examination with 20 min. preparation time.
+If few students register, it might change to a 20 min. oral examination with 20 min. preparation time.

 Criteria for exam assesment